Life as a digital nomad comes with its own unique benefits as well as challenges.

 However, if you will be travelling a lot, consider bagging yourself an international sim card.
 These are sims made and operated by specialized providers designed to work all over the world cheaply.
 These are particularly useful in countries like India, Lebanon or Iran, where getting a Sim still requires ID documents and utterly pointless delays.

-Our top pick is One Sim, a real game-changer eliminating the need to repurchase a local sim card.
+Our top pick is One Sim, a real game-changer eliminating the need to repurchase a local sim card and one of the best eSIMs on the market right now.

 I promised not to tell you what to wear in the intro, but I am making a little exception here.